bljohnsondev/mishos/docs/docker.md

 Here are some other important environment variables:

-- `GIN_MODE` - Include this as-is.
-This will be moved to the code in the near future but for now include it.
 - `TZ` - Your preferred timezone if different than the system.
-- `PORT` - The port the backend uses.
-If you change this ensure you change it in the `DOCKER_BE_URL` variable.
 - `SECRET` - Set this to whatever you want but definitely set it to something.
 This is the signing key used for authentication.
 - `WATCHLIST_RECENT_LIMIT` - This is how many episodes to show on the recently watched tab.
 - `CRON_PROVIDER_UPDATE` - This is a cron string that defines the interval to get show updates from the provider.
 If unset it defaults to 12 AM.
 - `RUN_MIGRATION` - This should be set to `1` for the **first run of the app** only.
 This instructs the backend to initialize the empty database.
-- `CORS` - This is your Mishos URL.
-You can also set this to `*` to allow all but this isn't recommended.
 - `TOKEN_DURATION` - This is the number of days the authentication token is valid.

 ## First Run